 The Company may temporarily suspend calculation of the issue and redemption prices under the same conditions as for redemption of units.
-These are detailed further in Point 19.4.
-(Suspension of redemption of units).
+These are detailed further in Point 0.
+(In addition, third parties, such as the Custodian Bank of the investor, may act as brokers in the issue and redemption of units.
+This can lead to longer settlement times.
+The Company has no control over the various settlement methods of the custodians.